OWASP/DevGuide/docs/en/04-design/01-threat-modeling/01-threat-modeling-project.md

-The [Threat Model Project][tmproject] is an over-arching project provided by OWASP that seeks to inform and guide on the very large domain that is [Threat Modeling][tmptm].
+The OWASP [Threat Modeling Project][tmproject] is an over-arching project that seeks to inform and guide on the very large domain that is [Threat Modeling][tmptm].

 #### What is the Threat Model project?